DrMohmX/takeanote/_posts/2020-10-14-SElinux-change-the-file-context.md

 Oops!
 Nothing changed?!
 It's still **admin_home_t** under "type" column.
 That's because we should DO RESTORE MANUALLY after `semanage fcontext -a -t` command.

-But before we restore the fcontext to the changed one, let's check if there is any other *pending* fcontext on the system (computer).
+But before we restore the fcontext, let's check if there is any other fcontext that has been changed from default.

 ``` bash
 semanage fcontext -Cl